se4ai/se4ai.github.io/about-tools.md

 In our literature review, we have seen several different kinds of combinations of data miners and optimizers:

-- Thorem provers as data generators:
+- Theorem provers as data generators:
-    - when models comne with many constraints, we can use theorem provers to [generate valid examples](REFS#chen-2018a);
+    - when models come with many constraints, we can use theorem provers to [generate valid examples](REFS#chen-2018a);
 - Optimizers to improve theorem provers:
     - Theorem provers deliver solutions in whatever order is dictated  by their internal design.
 This means, when there are very many ways to solve constraints, theorem provers can take a long time to generate solutions that we prefer.
 In